ianepreston/blog/posts/2023-04-09-network-rework.md

 This works as expected.
 As a bonus, on my laptop if I connect through my wireguard tunnel I can access the router admin page, but I can't without the tunnel, so the extra permissions on Wireguard seem to work even if I'm still on my local network as well.

+# Scream test

+I'm not really calling this done at this point.
+I've done all the testing I can think of and things appear to be performing the way I'd expect them to.
+But as I've seen above, networking impacts basically everything so I'm going to leave this for at least a week before I fully relax.
+I'm not going to wait to publish this that long though, if anything comes up I'll come back here and edit this.

+# Conclusion

+Networking is hard.
+Not so much because of VLANs or Firewall rules themselves.
+Those are actually fairly straightforward (except with WSL for whatever reason).
+The challenge is in thinking about all the services you have and how they all talk to each other.
+So many little hard coded configs that I didn't think about, or access rules that I hadn't considered.
+I'm still glad I did this because I learned a lot and my network will be in better shape for the future, but man, what an effort.